nikhil/nikhil.github.io/_posts/2014-05-26-Github-Name-Squatting-Policy.markdown

 ---

-Github has this really cool policy that allows you to ask them to remove dusty user aaccounts which have not been used for an extended period of time.
+Github has this really cool policy that allows you to ask them to remove dusty user accounts which have not been used for an extended period of time.
 This means short usernames that have been claimed years ago might be abandoned and ready for a new owner.
 I was able to get my short username "Nikhil" through Github's Name Squatting policy which states: